 2. Restrict App background data

 Some apps keep consuming mobile data even when the smartphone is not in use.
 Background data allows you to keep your apps monitored and updated while multitasking or when the screen is off.
 But every app doesn’t need to use background data at all times.

 Go to Settings >> Data Usage, and you can see the statistics for which app is consuming how much of data.

 Tap on an app, and you can see both the foreground and background data usage of that particular app.
 Foreground data usage is the data consumed by the app when it is actively used by you when open.
 Background data is the data consumed when you are not using the app, and the app is running in the background.
 It requires no action and occurs automatically.
 This can include things like automatic app updates or sync.

-If you find that background data is too high for an app and you don’t need the app to stay in the background at all times, tap on “Restrict app background data.”
-This ensures that the app will consume data only when it is opened and thereby use less data.
+If you find that background data is too high for an app, and you don’t need the app to stay in the background at all times, tap on “Restrict app background data.”
+This ensures that the app will consume data only when it is opened and thereby use fewer data.

 3. Use data compression in Chrome

 Google Chrome is one of the most popular Android browsers.
 It has an inbuilt feature that can significantly reduce data consumption on Android.

 When data compression is turned on, all of your traffic is passed through a proxy run by Google.
 Your data is compressed and optimized before being sent to your phone.
 This results in lower data consumption and also speeds up the loading of pages without any significant change in web content.